VirtualWatershed/virtualwatershed.github.io/source/watershed.rst

 an ``insert_metadata`` function that pushes JSON watershed metadata to the database.

-.. autoclass:: watershed.VWClient
+.. autoclass:: wcwave_adaptors.wcwave_adaptors.watershed.VWClient
     :members:

 Typically there will be no need to directly use the constructor to create a new ``VWClient`` instance.
 Instead use this convenience function that will read ``default.conf`` and establish a connection with

-.. autofunction:: watershed.default_vw_client

-.. autofunction:: watershed.get_config
+.. autofunction:: wcwave_adaptors.wcwave_adaptors.watershed.default_vw_client

 VW Client Examples
 ------------------